maxvfischer/DIY-arcade/README.md

 ![spackling paste 8](./images/build/spackling_paste_8.jpg)

 ### Spray painting
-To get a nice finish, I payed for a professional to spray paint the cabinet in a black lacquer color.
-To get a good reflection in the light box, I got it spray painted white.
+To get a nice finish, I payed a professional to spray paint the cabinet in a black lacquer color.
+To get a good light reflection in the light box, I got it painted white.

 ![spray painted 1](./images/build/spray_painted_1.jpg)